fandora-network/docs/docs/edge/get-started/set-up-ibft-locally.md

 :::info DNS hostnames instead of ips

-Polygon Edge supports using DNS hostnames for the nodes configuration.
+fandora Edge supports using DNS hostnames for the nodes configuration.
 This is a very helpful feature for cloud based deployments, as the node's ip may change due to various reasons.

 The multiaddr format for the connection string while using DNS hostnames is as it follows:
 `/dns4/sample.hostname.com/tcp/<port>/p2p/nodeid`